kitajchuk/node-squarespace-server/README.md

+### Middleware
+This uses the [node-squarespace-middleware](https://github.com/kitajchuk/node-squarespace-middleware) to interface with your Squarespace site.

 ### Workflow
 You can use any front-end workflow you like when working with a custom Squarespace template.
 At the very least the separation of your source files and your actual template is recommended.
 I have developed a [grunt](http://gruntjs.com) workflow that bootstraps a [grunt-nautilus](https://github.com/kitajchuk/grunt-nautilus) based approach: [grunt-init-squarespace](https://github.com/kitajchuk/grunt-init-squarespace).
 At the very least, this is a good example of how to go about setting up your own workflow which keeps your source and template code separate.